CurlyBytes/codeigniter-iii-ultimate/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
+- Make sure you’re on the latest version
+- Used the search feature to ensure that the bug hasn’t been reported before

 **To Reproduce**
 Steps to reproduce the behavior: